 - Item is so severely overdue that it is considered lost.

 - Fines or lost item fees on your card exceed $20.00.

 - The item has been borrowed for you from another library, and the lending library may not allow renewals.

-There are no limits to the number of items a person may borrow, except for new DVDs (owned less than 6 months), where the limit is 4 per family, DVDs owned more than 6 months, where the limit is 10 per borrower’s card, and children’s holiday books, where the limit is 3 per family.
+There are no limits to the number of items a person may borrow, except for new DVDs (owned less than 6 months), where the limit is 4 per family and children’s holiday books, where the limit is 3 per family.

 Yes, library cards expire every three years.
 Please report any change of address, email, or telephone number as soon as possible.